Itumeleng-Tshabalala/observability/README.md

 - % CPU usage allocated per service as configured in yaml for example
 - % CPU usage available on host
 - Total number of requests received over time.
 Are there spikes in usage?

+**Traffic**
+- Amount of stress on a system from demand (such as the number of HTTP requests/second).
+- Calculates the average amount of data transferred over the network per unit of time.

 ### Example PromQL Queries for Some Metrics.